 When you go to see a Kinesiologist, they’ll test you by a combination of muscle monitoring and acupressure points to open up the pathways between your body and brain.

 This Kinesiology approach incorporates scientific advances from Western thought, with the wisdom and historical knowledge of Eastern healing practices.

 This type of ‘muscle monitoring’ is based on the work of Dr George Goodheart in the mid-1960s, and he himself learnt much from the research carried out by academic husband and wife team, Florence and Henry Kendall in the 1940s.

 It’s not about strength

 When a Kinesiologist monitors your muscles, they’re not looking to see how strong your muscles are.
-It’s more about finding out information about the overall condition of the body than it is about these muscles themselves.
+This is because Kinesiology is more about finding out information about the overall condition of the body than it is about these muscles themselves.

 When the Kinesiologist taps or touches the muscle, the way in which it delivers feedback between its sensors and the central nervous system, indicates specific problem areas, whether physical, mental, or in some cases, both.

 Because your Kinesiologist is trained in this science, they can tell if something is making the muscles react in a certain way.
 They’ve learnt how to read this feedback from the muscles and what it means.

 You could have the flu, arthritis, stress, sports injuries, diabetes, PMS, insomnia, hay fever, anxiety or depression – you name it – and not only will your Kinesiologist be able to tell you which ailments you have, they’ll be able to tell you which issue is the most important for you.

 Kinesiologists can determine specific issues with all the physiological systems of the body including: